JordiCorbilla/MapReduce/README.md

 **Benchmark testing:**

-- This solution can count 500k in 400ms.
+- This solution can count 500k workds in 400ms using 1 processor with 4 cores.

 **Licence**
 -------